OUR STUDENTS SAY:

 In partnership with Swindon & Gloucestershire Mind.

 Recovery Communities sessions have been set up to keep in touch and continue to support students with recovery after graduation.
 There will be opportunities for graduates to choose the activities or speakers as well as where and when they take place.

 Our Discovery College course is for people aged from 16 to 25, and is specifically tailored for the younger age group.

 The course is run by peer trainers who have their own experience of recovering from a mental health problem.
 Together we learn about the effect mental illness has on us psychologically and physically, and then go on to explore proven tools which can give us hope and relief, and help us to heal and move on.
 We will learn how to develop a positive mood, how to engage with the world through positive relationships with others and how to bounce back after adversity.
 The course is designed to fit your own learning style, so there are no direct questions or tests.

 BTEC Level 3 Award in Education & Training

 This BTEC validated course is open to graduates of the Recovery College who want to develop skills in sharing their own experience of recovery as a trainer.
-The course will run in spring 2018 and those who have completed our Pathways programme are able to express an interest to tutors in this throughout the year.

 Our upcoming courses